-…is formulated specifically and actively.
+… is formulated concretely and actively.

-…is placed in the right location.
+… is placed in the right spot.

-…simplifies the decision-making process.
+… simplifies the decision-making process.

 Here are some examples with the three aspects: